-- Enter a Name for the report.
-This name will be visible for the user in Viedoc Reports. - Click the Roles field and select the user roles in the drop-down list that should have access to the specific report.
+- 3 Click the Roles field and select the user roles in the dropdown list that should have access to the specific report.
 For a role to be visible here, ensure that: - the user role is configured with permission to Reports in the Roles page in Viedoc Designer.
 Additionally, to be able to download reports, the user must have export rights.
-See Configuring roles for more information. - the Visibility settings for the Reports page is configured with the user roles that should have permission to see the custom reports. - Select Production and/or Training mode.
+See Configuring roles for more information. - the Visibility settings for the Reports page is configured with the user roles that should have permission to see the custom reports. - 4 Select Production and/or Training mode.
 Only selecting training mode allows you to test your custom reports on demo data before using them on production data.
-You can edit the mode later at anytime. - Click Upload a file and select your R file.
+You can edit the mode later at any time. - 5 Click Upload a file and select your R file.
 An uploaded report can be removed by clicking the trash bin.

-• When all settings are done, click Ready.
+6 When all settings are done, click Ready.